 Choose your supplements carefully, and talk to your family doctor and/or your pharmacist if you have questions.

 Hundreds of herbal products and supplements are available.
 They are advertised to treat just about any symptom.
-However, trustworthy evidence usually doesn’t exist to support these advertising claims.
+However, there isn’t a lot of trustworthy evidence to support the vast majority of these advertising claims.

-Some of the most popular herbal products and supplements include chondroitin sulfate, echinacea, ephedra (also called ma huang), garlic, ginkgo biloba, ginseng, glucosamine, kava, melatonin, phytoestrogens (such as black cohosh, dong quai and soy), saw palmetto and St. John’s wort.
+Some of the most popular herbal products and supplements include chondroitin sulfate, echinacea, garlic, ginkgo biloba, ginseng, glucosamine, kava, melatonin, phytoestrogens (such as black cohosh, dong quai, and soy), saw palmetto, and St. John’s wort.

-Yes.
 Herbal products and supplements may not be safe if you have certain health problems.
-You also may be at increased risk of problems from these products if you are elderly.
+Older adults also may be at increased risk of problems from these products.
 Talk to your doctor before taking herbal products if you have any of the following health problems:

 If you are going to have surgery, be sure to tell your doctor if you use herbal products.
 Herbal products can cause problems with surgery, including bleeding and problems with anesthesia.
 Stop using herbal products at least 2 weeks before surgery, or sooner if your doctor recommends it.

 Yes.
 Herbal health products or supplements can affect the way the body processes drugs.
 When this happens, your medicine may not work the way it should.
 For example, St. John’s wort reduces the amount of certain drugs absorbed by the body.
 This may mean the drugs aren’t absorbed at high enough levels to help the conditions for which they are prescribed.
 This can cause serious problems.

 You should be especially cautious about using herbal health products or supplements if you take a drug in one of the following categories: